 Yamaha started making musical instruments in 1887, long before motorbikes!
 Just look at their company emblem; tuning forks.
 Say no more.

 With this long established and experienced manufacture of musical instruments, it is only natural that their intermediate range of brass instruments is excellent and well designed.
 Renowned for their brighter tone and projection, the Yamaha Brass is ideally suited to Big Bands and Wind Bands; think John Williams themes.
 Think Yamaha!

-Unlike the Besson & Edgware on offer, Yamaha does produce instruments with the option of clear lacquer finish.
+Unlike the Besson & Montreux on offer, Yamaha does produce instruments with the option of clear lacquer finish.
 This allows for the resonance expected at this budget, but similar to Besson, they are not the cheapest, and better value for money can be found… later in this article you will find!

-The Yamaha range has a slightly brighter tone in comparison to the Bessons and Edgware instruments, due to the use of a yellow brass alloy (less copper content).
+The Yamaha range has a slightly brighter tone in comparison to the Bessons and Montreux instruments, due to the use of a yellow brass alloy (less copper content).
 This can be a selected ‘taste’ for some, whereas others find the brightness doesn’t blend as well within sectional ‘tutti’ phrases.